frankthelen/phrasal-functions/README.md

 ### Decoration (Proxy)

-You can also decorate (proxy) an existing object with a new phrasal function.
+You can also decorate (proxy) an existing object with a phrasal function.
-Use `proxy` for that purpose.
+Use `proxy` for that purpose with the object as first argument.
-The function `fn` will implicitly have `this` bound to the proxied object.
+The function `fn` will implicitly have `this` bound to the proxied object (unless you use an ES6 arrow function which don't have `this` by definition).
-To explicitly change this, provide a `bind` property with the desired object.
+To explicitly change `this` to another object, you may provide a `bind` property with the desired object.

 ```javascript
 const { proxy } = require('phrasal-functions');